DrFreshPotato/cse15l-lab-reports/lab4/lab4.md

   To edit the failed test, we enter the broken function's file through vim text editor
 ![image](https://github.com/DrFreshPotato/cse15l-lab-reports/assets/57509130/4b26b4f1-fe6b-4b51-9fe0-d8fc3e417041)
 **Keys Pressed**: `<r2> <:wq>`
   The image shows the after edit, but after the previous command the cursor was already perfectly in place over the error.
 The error was then fixed by replacing it with "2" then saving and exiting.
+The error was that `index2 += 1` was originally `index1 += 1` which is incorrect.

 ![image](https://github.com/DrFreshPotato/cse15l-lab-reports/assets/57509130/7d823451-9d52-4f0f-a112-a21c66c23d7e)
 **Keys Pressed**: `<up> <up> <enter>`